SmartcitySantiagoChile/TransactionByStopVis/README.md

 ### Where do we get stop file?

-It is one of inputs for adatrap format, it represents valid stop for period of time (operational program duration)
+It is one of inputs for adatrap vis, it represents a set of valid stops for period of time (operational program duration)